austintboyd/austintboyd.github.io/_pages/presentations.md

 **Boyd, A. T.** (2012, September) Knowing Your Leadership Styles.
 Workshop lead at JROTC Leadership Conference, September 25, Prince William County, VA.

 \*Accepted but not presented due to COVID-19 pandemic.

+## Client Presentations

+Boyd, A. T. (2020, February) Logic Model and measurement consultation.
+Presentation for the clients of the Evaluation of the Human-Animal Bond in Tennessee’s RUFF Reading Program.

+Butler, B. M. & Boyd, A. T. (2019, February) Logic Model and measurement consultation.
+Presentation for the clients of the Evaluation for Arrowmont School of Arts and Crafts MACP Grant.